T.J. Miller: Personal life

 In 2014, Miller became engaged to his longtime girlfriend, actress and installation artist Kate Gorney, who changed her last name to Miller.
 They were married at the Denver Botanic Gardens on September 6, 2015.
 Miller described learning about an undiagnosed cerebral arteriovenous malformation on his right frontal lobe on the Pete Holmes podcast You Made It Weird on October 28, 2011.
 He stated that he became more philosophical, narrated his behaviors, and was unable to sleep while filming Yogi Bear in New Zealand in 2010.
 His brain surgery was successful, though there was a ten percent risk of fatality.
+Miller speaks fluent Spanish.
 Miller considers himself a "positive nihilist".

-Legal issues
+Controversies

+Physical assault allegation

 On December 9, 2016, Miller was arrested and jailed in Los Angeles for allegedly assaulting an Uber driver.
 He was released on his own recognizance after bail was set at $20,000.
 Miller reached a settlement with the driver in March 2018.

 Sexual assault allegation

 In late 2017, an allegation against Miller from his time in college in 2001 resurfaced, part of the MeToo movement and Weinstein effect.
-An anonymous woman who attended George Washington University with Miller told The Daily Beast reporter Asawin Suebsaeng that Miller became violent with her during a sexual encounter; he allegedly choked, shook, and punched her in the mouth, all without her consent.

-Suebsaeng attempted to contact witnesses and other people involved with the case, some of whom corroborated the accuser's story, adding that it was brought to the attention of the college at the time.
+An anonymous woman who attended George Washington University with Miller told The Daily Beast reporter Asawin Suebsaeng that Miller became violent with her during a sexual encounter; he allegedly choked, shook, and punched her in the mouth.
+Suebsaeng contacted witnesses who corroborated the accuser's story and confirmed that the assault was reported to the college at the time.
 Student conduct proceedings were held, the results of which are sealed, although Suebsaeng wrote that "knowledgeable sources" had said that he was declared to be "expelled" at the conclusion of the proceedings.

-The Millers (T.J and his wife) responded to the allegation, characterizing the accuser as a vindictive former colleague in a campus comedy troupe who was asked to leave due to inappropriate behavior.
-The statement said that "We met this woman over a decade ago while studying together in college, she attempted to break us up back then by plotting for over a year before making contradictory claims and accusations.
+Miller and his wife responded to the allegation, characterizing the accuser as a vindictive former colleague in a campus comedy troupe who was asked to leave due to inappropriate behavior.
+The statement said:

+We met this woman over a decade ago while studying together in college, she attempted to break us up back then by plotting for over a year before making contradictory claims and accusations.
 She attempted to discredit both of our voices and use us against one another by trying to portray Kate to be a continuous abuse victim of T.J. (further efforts to hurt the two of us).
-She was asked to leave our university comedy group because of worrisome and disturbing behavior, which angered her immensely, she then became fixated on our relationship, and began telling people around campus ‘I’m going to destroy them’ & ‘I’m going to ruin him... sadly she is now using the current climate to bandwagon and launch these false accusations again", and also stated that her accusation "undermines the important movement to make women feel safe coming forward about legitimate claims against real known predators".
+She was asked to leave our university comedy group because of worrisome and disturbing behavior, which angered her immensely, she then became fixated on our relationship, and began telling people around campus 'I'm going to destroy them' & 'I'm going to ruin him'. [...]
+Sadly she is now using the current climate to bandwagon and launch these false accusations again.
+It is unfortunate that she is choosing this route as it undermines the important movement to make women feel safe coming forward about legitimate claims against real known predators.

 In response to the controversy, DreamWorks Animation removed Miller from How to Train Your Dragon: The Hidden World and had Justin Rupple dub over his lines.